Refugee-Learning-Accelerator/rla-course-central/guides/onboarding.md

 #### Adding a Team (for primary contacts)

-*If you are the primary contact for your team*, choose a name for your team, and add your team as follows:
+*If you are the primary contact for your team*, choose a name for your team (you may not change this later, so pick wisely!), and add your team as follows:

 1. Each team has a teamName followed by a number of team members.
 2. Each team gets their own block.